thapaSujit/thapaSujit/README.md

 * 💡 Open to collaborating on projects and innovative ideas with tech enthusiasts.

-* 💻 Currently working on using fuzzy hashing algorithms for duplicate/similar column identification.
+* 💻 Currently working on using fuzzy hashing algorithms for duplicate/similar column identification and a blog website using Django.